rctatar/simple-wireguard/README.md

 View options at any time by running "./setup_wireguard.sh -h".

-## Example Usage
+## Usage Examples

 For a static public IP, the script can find the required information and make choices for you.
 In this case, the only required parameter is the number of client configuration files to create.

 For example, for four clients, just run:

     ./setup_wireguard.sh -n 4

 This will create a server archive and four client ZIP files.

+If you have sudo privileges, you can just run

+    ./setup_wireguard.sh -n 4 --install

+To install the server on a debian-based system (i.e. with an apt package manager), extract the server archive and run the install script:

+    tar xvzf wg_server.tgz
+    sudo ./install_wg_server.sh

 If your router uses a dynamic DNS service, you can specify the name with the --endpoint option.

 For example:

+    ./setup_wireguard.sh -n 4 --endpoint myname.dyndns.org --install

+If your server is multi-homed, you may need to use the --device option:

-./setup_wireguard.sh -n 4 --endpoint myname.dyndns.org
+    ./setup_wireguard.sh -n 4 --endpoint myname.dyndns.org --device eth0

 ```
 2023-Aug-16